 2a.
 The Data Collector NF subscribes to the NFs in order to be notified for data collection on the related security event(s) reusing the principles of event exposure services based on TS 23.288 [13] Clause 6.2.2.2.

 For each of the security events, if a related event occurs, the NF can notify its own NF ID, event ID, time stamp, and event data (e.g., as report or security logs).
-The event data is described in the Table 7.Y.2-1.
+The event data is described in the Table 7.1.2-1.

-Table 7.Y.2-1: Event data to be collected for various security events
+Table 7.1.2-1: Event data to be collected for various security events